 If you filed for an extension to file your taxes using Free File or Form 4868, you'll automatically have an extension until the 16th of October.
 Learn more about how to file an IRS tax extension.

 How to calculate your crypto taxes

-Calculating your crypto taxes - especially if you trade at volume - is time consuming.
+Calculating your crypto taxes - especially if you trade at volume - is time-consuming.
 You can do it all manually, or you can use a crypto tax calculator like Koinly to save you hours.